LCC-CIT/CIS195-CourseMaterials/Labs/Lab03/Lab3Instructions_8wk.md

 - Use FileZilla to upload the folders containing your web sites to citstudent.
   - Create a lab3 folder with two sub-folders, one for part 1 and one for part 2.
 Name them to reflect the content of your web page and web site.
-- Record the URLs (web addresses) of your two home pages so that you can enter them on Moodle.
+- Record the URLs (web addresses) of your two home pages so that you can enter them on Canvas.

 #### Tips